msquareau/meteord/README.md

 ## Note: Upgraded to Node 6.9.2 LTS

 This fork only upgraded the NodeJS version to 6.9.2 LTS along with a tiny workaround for binbuild.
-All credits belong to https://github.com/msquareau/meteord
+Base OS image is upgraded to debian:jessie.

 [![CircleCI](https://circleci.com/gh/msquareau/meteord.svg?style=svg)](https://circleci.com/gh/msquareau/meteord)
 ## MeteorD - Docker Runtime for Meteor Apps